 All across the San Francisco Bay area, “drone videographers” exist that specialize in producing dramatic aerial videos and movie-studio quality property walkthroughs, using a combination of camera drones and hand-held gimbals.

-While 2015 was mostly a year of high-end marketing experiments, in 2016, it seems that every level of the market is beginning to experiment with drone-based photography.
+2015 was the year of high-end marketing experiments; today, every level of the market is using drone-based video and photography.

 Drones In Commercial Real Estate

 Drones are used to market commercial real estate, too.